-The University Center concept proved its viability when it was reported that 485 students had completed their degree or credential programs at the interim facility since it opened in 2002.
-Most students earned degrees or credentials at the graduate level.
+The University Center concept proved its viability when it was reported that 485 students had completed their degree or credential programs at the interim facility since it opened in early 2002.
+The majority earned degrees or credentials at the graduate level.